Welcome new faculty

 October 8, 2018

-Join us in welcoming Lucas Meza and Jeffrey Lipton to the ME faculty and congratulating current faculty members on their recent promotions.
+Join us in welcoming Lucas Meza, Jeffrey Lipton and Soyoung Kang to ME and congratulating current faculty members on their recent promotions.

 Lucas Meza, Assistant Professor

 Lucas Meza will join us this winter from the University of Cambridge where he was a research associate studying the micromechanical behavior of 3D woven fiber composites.
 Previously, he was at the California Institute of Technology (Caltech), where he worked on ultralight, hierarchical metamaterials composed of nanoscale ceramics that attained high strength and had the capacity recover after significant compression.

 Meza holds a Ph.D. (’16) and master’s degree (’13) in mechanical engineering from Caltech.
 He received his bachelor’s degree in mechanical engineering from the University of California, Los Angeles, in 2011.

 At the UW, Meza plans to investigate the connection between small-scale material phenomena and large-scale mechanical properties in natural and engineered materials with the specific goal of using nanoscale architecture as a design tool to create new materials with novel mechanical properties.
 His work has been featured in Proceedings of the National Academy of Science and Nature Materials, and he was given the Robert W. Cahn Paper of the Year Award in 2014 by the Journal of Materials Science.

 Jeffrey Lipton, Assistant Professor